NoBlackBoxes/LastBlackBox/course/bootcamp/day_3/README.md

 Let's let your NB3 hear.
 Let's add some ears (digital MEMS microphones).

 - Watch this video: [NB3 Ears](https://vimeo.com/630461945)
+- The instructions for installing the driver on your RPi are here: [NB3 Ear Driver Install](https://github.com/NoBlackBoxes/LastBlackBox/tree/master/boxes/hearing/i2s/driver)
 - Use Python to record sound from each microphone (left and right).
   - Can you localize the sound source?...tricky.
+Can you respond accordingly?
+Have fun.